 The work is depth-oriented.
 We do not run through communication-skills modules.
 We pay attention to the pattern producing the same impasse under different surfaces, which is almost always the actual material.

-Fees are in USD.
+You can pay in any currency.
 There is no local record and no institutional involvement from our work together.
 If you are inside Russia, we can discuss workable payment arrangements on our introductory call.